1. Setting up Payment Integration with the Stripe Embeddable Pricing Table

 return {"status": "success"}

-Note: In the above example code, we use databutton storage to monitor the event details with db.storage.json.put("stripe-webhook-event", event), which can be useful for verifying that the webhook integration is working correctly and can be extended for database storage, security checks, and automated processing.
+Note: In the above example code, we use Databutton's in-built storage to monitor the event details with db.storage.json.put("stripe-webhook-event", event), which can be useful for verifying that the webhook integration is working correctly.
+Usually this step can be expanded and later added with any production level storage such as Firebase or Supabase.
+For integrating with Firebase datastore check the relevant section here .

 On prompting, Databutton guides through the entire process.